Qiskit/qiskit-metapackage/README.md

 ### Using quantum services

-If you are interested in using quantum services (i.e. using a real quantum computer, not a simulator) you can check https://qiskit.org/providers/#hardware that have provider packages available for their offerings.
+If you are interested in using quantum services, you can check out [the Providers page](https://qiskit.org/providers/) for the list of available providers that Qiskit supports.

 ## Contribution Guidelines